 “I will see you soon, ya hayati.
 Ya qalby.”

 “Soon.”
 He couldn’t speak more than a single syllable.
-“Ana bahibak,” he choked out.
+“I love you,” he choked out.

 The line cut out.
 Adam dropped the phone.
-Pitching forward, he buried his face in his hands and let the sobs roll out of him, pour from his soul.
-His bones shook, his entire body wracked by the force of his wails.
+Pitching forward, he buried his face in his hands and let the sobs pour from his soul.
+His entire body was wracked by the force of his wails.
 His heart ached, agonizing pain radiating from his chest.

 But he couldn’t.
 He just couldn’t.